Hurwitz Theory of Elliptic Orbifolds, I: Surface tilings and Hurwitz theory

 Let Aut$(\sigma)$ denote the centralizer of the image of $\rho$.
-It is natural to weight a cover by a factor of $|\textrm{Aut}\,\sigma|^{-1}$.
-Then by orbit-stabilizer, the weighted number of covers is the size of the above set divided by $d!$.
-We define the {\it Hurwitz number} to be this weighted count of covers: Let $C_\eta$ denote the sum of the group elements of cycle type $\eta$ in the group algebra $\C[S_d]$.
+It is natural to weight a cover by a factor of $|\textrm{Aut}\,\sigma|^{-1}$ since by orbit-stabilizer, the weighted number of covers is the size of the above set divided by $d!$.

+Let $C_\eta$ denote the sum of the group elements of cycle type $\eta$ in the group algebra $\C[S_d]$.
 Let $reg$ denote the regular representation of $S_d$.
 Note that since the only conjugacy class with nonzero trace in $reg$ is $\{1\}$, and its trace is $d!$.
 Let $\chi^\lambda$ be the character of the irreducible representation of $S_d$ associated to the partition $\lambda$ and let $\textrm{dim}\,\lambda$ be its dimension.
 In this irreducible representation, the conjugacy class $C_\eta$ acts by a scalar by Schur's lemma.
 By taking traces, we see that this scalar is The function ${\bf f}_\eta$ is called the {\it central character}.
 Decomposing the regular representation into irreducibles, we conclude: